eric-s-s/sentences/README.rst

     - *Factory Reset*: overwrites the config file and default word files without saving them.
     - *Make me some PDFs*: Creates an error file and an answer file in your save_folder.
 - **File Management Options**: Set where to save files, and where the word lists are located.
-    - You can customize your word lists.
+    - Customizing your word lists: You can customize your word lists.
       Use the defaults as templates, or simply edit the default.
 Then use "New default word files" to move your changed files and make new defaults.
     - Each "SET" button allows you to choose the location of the file.
 - **Error Options**: Choose the frequency of errors and what kinds of errors occur.
     - *% chance for error*: The chance that any one word or punctuation will get a grammatical error.
     - *noun errors*: Errors such as: "a water", "the rices", "cat" (no article or plural ending), "a cats"
-    - *verb errors*: Mixing up third-person an non-third-person endings.
-Swapping tenses.
+    - *verb errors*: Mixes up third-person and non-third-person endings.
+Swaps tenses.
-    - *is do errors*: Changing "subj VERB" to "subj.
+    - *is do errors*: Changes "subj VERB" to "subj.
 BE-VERB infinitive" (He plays. -> He is play.)
-    - *transpose preposition errors*: Putting the prepositional phrase between subject and verb ("He with a cat plays.")
+    - *transpose preposition errors*: Puts the prepositional phrase between subject and verb ("He with a cat plays.")
-    - *period errors*: Changing period and capital letter to comma and lower-case letter (without a conjunction)
+    - *period errors*: Changes period and capital letter to comma and lower-case letter (without a conjunction)
 - **Paragraph Type Options**: Choose size of paragraph, how many paragraph and how subjects are selected.
     - *choose a paragraph type*: Determines the algorithm for selecting subjects.
         - *pool*: Creates a pool of subjects of size: "subject pool size".
 Each sentence randomly selects a subject from the pool.
-        - *chain*: The object of the previous sentence becomes the subject of the current sentence.
+        - *chain*: Each object becomes the subject of the subsequent sentence.
     - *number of paragraphs*: How many paragraphs are in the PDFs.
     - *sentences per paragraph*: How many sentences in each paragraph.
     - *subject pool size*: The size of the subject pool.
 If "chain" is selected, this is ignored.